vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 We now come to a third class of ceremonies which are likewise domestic and personal, but which differ from the two preceding ceremonies by their occasional character, I mean the funeral, as distinct from the ancestral ceremonies.
 In one respect these funeral ceremonies may represent an earlier phase of worship than the daily and monthly ancestral sacrifices.
 They lead up to them, and, as it were, prepare the departed for their future dignity as Pitr̥s or Ancestors.
 On the other hand, the conception of Ancestors in general must have existed before any departed person could have been raised to that rank, and I therefore preferred to describe the ancestral sacrifices first.

 [^302]: There is, however, great variety in these matters, according to different śākhās.
-Thus, according to the Gobhila-śākhā, the Pi_nd_a Pitr̥yajña is to be considered as smārta, not as śrauta (pi_nd_a-pitr̥yajñah khalv asma_kkh_ākhāyāṁ nāsti); while others maintain that an agnimat should perform the smārta, a śrautāgnimat the śrauta Pitr̥yajña; see Gobhilîya Gr̥hya-sūtras, p.
+Thus, according to the Gobhila-śākhā, the Pinḍa Pitr̥yajña is to be considered as smārta, not as śrauta (pinḍa-pitr̥yajñah khalv asma_kkh_ākhāyāṁ nāsti); while others maintain that an agnimat should perform the smārta, a śrautāgnimat the śrauta Pitr̥yajña; see Gobhilîya Gr̥hya-sūtras, p.
 671. On page 667 we read: anagner amāvasyāśraddhā, nānvāhāryam ity ādaraṇiyam.

 Nor need I enter here very fully into the character of the special funeral ceremonies of India.
 I described them in a special paper, "On Sepulture and Sacrificial Customs in the Veda," nearly thirty years ago.[^303] Their spirit is the same as that of the funeral ceremonies of Greeks, Romans, Slavonic, and Teutonic nations, and the coincidences between them all are often most surprising.